Dr. Denelle Wallace, Dean

 PED 261 Team Sports I: Invasion Games (1 Credits)

 The purpose of this course is to develop the tactical knowledge, skills and movements for the invasion game category of games.
-The course will consist of teaching techniques, cues, progressions, skill transfer, error analysis, correction, personal skill d
+The course will consist of teaching techniques, cues, progressions, skill transfer, error analysis, correction, personal skill development, activity planning, and peer teaching experiences.

-The purpose of this course is develop the tactical knowledge, skills and movements for Net/Wall and Striking/Fielding category of games.
-The course will consist of teaching techniques, cues, progressions, skill transfer, error analysis, error correction,
+The purpose of this course is to develop the tactical knowledge, skills and movements for net/wall and striking/fielding category of games.
+The course will consist of teaching techniques, cues, progressions, skill transfer, error analysis, error correction, personal skill development, activity planning, and peer teaching experiences.

 PED 271 Individual Sports (1 Credits)

-Development of skills in archery, golf, tennis, badminton, bowling, racquetball, pickle ball; fitness testing.
+Development of skills in archery, golf, tennis, badminton, bowling, racquetball, and pickle ball; fitness testing.

 PED 272 Cooperative and Target Games (1 Credits)

-The purpose of this course is develop interpersonal and intrapersonal skills through participation in and planning of cooperative games skills.
-Additionally, tactical knowledge, skills and movements for Target games.
+Development of interpersonal and intrapersonal skills through participation in and planning of cooperative games; tactical knowledge, skills, and movements for target games.
 The course will consist of teaching techniques and cues, progressions, skill transfer, error analysis and correction, activity planning and peer teaching experiences.
-Understanding how to develop interpersonal and intrapersonal skills in individuals is an important skill in each of these settings
+Understanding how to develop interpersonal and intrapersonal skills in individuals is an important skill in each of these settings.

 Part I of a two-part course dealing with the anatomical and functional relationships of the human body.
-In lecture setting, the course is designed to acquaint students with the general organization of the body, the skeletal, muscular, integumentary and ne
+In lecture setting, the course is designed to acquaint students with the general organization of the body, the skeletal, muscular, integumentary and nervous systems, and special senses.

 PED 287L Human Anatomy Laboratory (1 Credits)

 Part I of a two-part course dealing with the anatomical and functional relationships of the human body.
-In laboratory setting, the course is designed to acquaint students with the general organization of the body, the skeletal, muscular, integumentary an
+In laboratory setting, the course is designed to acquaint students with the general organization of the body, the skeletal, muscular, integumentary, and nervous systems, and special senses.

 Part II of a two-part course dealing with the anatomical and functional relationships of the human body.
-In laboratory setting, the course is designed to acquaint students with the structure, function, regulation, and integration of organs and organ syst
+In laboratory setting, the course is designed to acquaint students with the structure, function, regulation, and integration of organs and organ systems of humans.

 Students will gain advanced experiences working with Olympic free weights, variable resistance machines, resistance bands and stability balls.
 Preparation for Personal Training Certification is also included.

-PED 300H Advanced Fitness Through Weight Training -Honors (2 Credits)
+PED 300H Hnrs Adv Fitness/Weight Training (2 Credits)

 Students will gain advanced experiences working with Olympic free weights, variable resistance machines, resistance bands and stability balls.
 Preparation for Personal Training Certification is also included.